 We've all been there.
 Christmas is hectic.
-One of the busiest times of the year for many, and it's easy to let the usual routine slip a little.
-And why not too?
-Routines should be flexible enough to allow room for extra visits or later nights.
+It’s one of the busiest times of the year for many and it's easy to let your usual routines slip a little.
+And why not?
+Routines with your baby should be flexible enough to allow room for extra visits from friends or relations or later nights.
 But what happens if it all becomes too much?
-Here are three tips for dealing with an over tired baby at Christmas...
+Here are three tips for dealing with an over-tired baby at Christmas...